Alphacode77/dcit318-assignment1-11011482/TriangleTypeIdentifier/README.md

 # Triangle Type Calculator

-A C# console application that determines the type of triangle based on the lengths of its three sides.
+A C# console application that determines the type of triangle based on the lengths of its three sides (in centimeters).

 ## Features